maduhu/Documentation/README.md

 For more information on the Level One Project, see the [Level One Project site](https://leveloneproject.org/).

 ## Why should I contribute to the Level One Project?
-The Level One Project is an initiative by the Bill & Melinda Gates Foundation to make it easier for developing countries to provide useful digital financial services to the people who live there.
+The Level One Project is an initiative by the Bill and Melinda Gates Foundation to make it easier for developing countries to provide useful digital financial services to the people who live there.
 To participate in the formal, global economy, everyone needs access to digital financial services so they can transact quickly and safely, across distances long and short.

 This project started with a model and prototype for a financial system that could be implemented in any country.
 In addition, this code takes that a step further by implementing a strong reliable messaging using the [Interledger](http://interledger.org) protocol as well as a functioning central hub that financial providers can connect to facilitate common settlement and regulatory compliance.